rafaOrtega14/payment-lambda-dynamoDB/README.md

 This is a microservice designed to recieved and store new payment orders in a dynamoDB database using AWS lambda as a serverless execution environment

 ## UP TO 100K USER
-The application will work thanks to 5 key pieces:
 1. BFF = This service is going to be responsible to feed frontend (what user sees)
 2. Cognito = This aws service is going to handle authorization in a secure way
 3. SQS New Payments = This Queue is going to handle events for new payments this service is going to be trigger every new subscription request